-Participation fees will NOT be refunded or applied to "next year" should your team withdraw from the competition.
+Instructors and mentors of EXPLORER and RANGER class teams are required to pay the participation fee when registering their team.
+Information about the fee, including how to make a payment, is included within the registration form.
+Participation fees will NOT be refunded or applied to next year should your team withdraw from the competition.
+Teams participating in regional contests that take place outside of the U.S. may be exempt from this fee (the registration form will tell you).
 Regional winners moving on to the international competition are NOT required to pay another registration fee UNLESS they have not already done so.